hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/data-sharing.md

 2. **Fabric to Corda**: Either Fabric network requests state and proof from the Corda network
 3. **Fabric to Fabric**: One Fabric network requests state and proof from another Fabric network

+We assume that one of the following chaincodes have been deployed in either Fabric network you are testing with:
+* `simplestate`
+* `simplestatewithacl`

 ## Corda to Fabric

 To test the scenario where `Corda_Network` requests the value of the state (key) `a` from `network1`, do the following: